SpareCores/resource-tracker/README.md

 # your analytics code utilizing the collected data
 tracker.process_metrics
 tracker.system_metrics
+tracker.get_combined_metrics()

+# or more conveniently get combined statistics
+tracker.stats()

+# get recommendations for resource allocation and cloud server type
+tracker.recommend_resources()
+tracker.recommend_server()

+# generate a HTML report on resource usage and recommendations
+report = tracker.report()
+report.save("report.html")
+report.browse()
 ```

 The `ResourceTracker` instance gives you access to the collected data in
 real-time, or after stopping the trackers via the `process_metrics` and
-`system_metrics` properties.
-Both are `TinyDataFrame` objects, which are
+`system_metrics` properties, or the `get_combined_metrics` method.
+Each of them
-essentially dictionaries of lists, with additional methods for e.g. printing and
+is a `TinyDataFrame` object, which is essentially a dictionary of lists, with
-saving to a CSV file.
+additional methods for e.g. printing and saving to a CSV file.
 See the
 [standalone.py](https://github.com/SpareCores/resource-tracker/tree/main/examples/standalone.py)
 for a more detailed actual usage example.